H-Mateus/NHS-Hack-day---mentoring-app/README.md

-# NHS-Hack-day---mentoring-app
-NHS hack day Cardiff 2025 - a mentoring app for NHS staff
+# Mentoring in healthcare app - NHS hack day Cardiff 2025

-Healthcare Mentoring

 # App name - TorMentor!

+The app is indented to facilitate mentoring in a healthcare setting.

+Much of mentoring is not well recorded or measured, and so the impacts are hard to evaluate.
+This app is indented to make mentoring more accessible and provide data to (hopefully!) demonstrate efficacy.

+# Features

 - Facilitate scheduling meetings
-    - Sign up with your GMC ID, availability, in-person/virtual
+    - Sign up with your GMC ID, availability, in-person/virtual/no preference
-    - Then given a list of available mentors to choose
+    - Then given a list of available mentors to choose and schedule first meeting

 # Physical design